Professional AssociationsProfessional Associations: ACM SIGACCESS | International Association of Accessibility Professionals

 more informationMore information: W3C Web Accessibility Initiative (WAI) | U.S. Access Board

 I have been leading accessibility efforts in IBM for two decades.
-I work across all IBM divisions, including IBM Interactive (IBMiX), Global Business/Technology Services (GBS/GTS) and most all business units, providing innovative accessibility technology, inclusive design thinking, accessible solutions and consulting services.
-I have performed engagements worldwide in Australia, Canada, China, E.U., Qatar, and the U.S. in financial services; retail, travel, healthcare and telecom industry; universities and government agencies.
+I work with all IBM divisions and business units, including IBM Digital Design Studios, Global Business/Technology Services (GBS/GTS) and internally and externally with IBM product teams, providing innovative accessibility technology, inclusive design thinking workshops, leading more sustainable accessibility operations, standards interpretation and consulting services.
+I have proposed, designed, and performed client engagements worldwide in many countries across all indurtries including financial, retail, travel, healthcare and telecom industries; universities and government agencies.